kyleabeauchamp/fah-projects/README.md

 ### 10472: Abl (single snapshot)
 In this project we are running simulations of the important cancer-related protein, abl kinase, which will help to provide insight into how we might eventually develop more effective therapies for the various types of cancer.
 * Kyle A. Beauchamp
+* Blog post (will be written by Sonya with Danny image)
 * 14939 points
 * 11.5 deadline
 * 8.9 timeout